elastic/elasticsearch-rails/opensearch-model/README.md

 (via [`ActiveModel::Dirty`](http://api.rubyonrails.org/classes/ActiveModel/Dirty.html)-compliant implementation),
 and performs a _partial update_ when this support is available.

-The automatic callbacks are implemented in database adapters coming with `Elasticsearch::Model`.
+The automatic callbacks are implemented in database adapters coming with `OpenSearch::Model`.
 You can easily implement your own adapter: please see the relevant chapter below.

 #### Custom Callbacks